ScottsGT

 ScottsGT replied to ScottsGT's topic in LSM 1/35 and Larger Work In Progress

 So I did a dry fit of the interior main structure inside the fuselage.
 If you follow the instructions it has you glue these individual parts into one side and then you button up the fuselage.
 Glad I did it this way.
 The inner structure is a little too wide, bottom too thick with some high spots and you couldn’t get the bottom of the fuselage to close.
 Took some sanding and fitting to get this gap closed.
 This is where it had a few high spots.
 Looking down into the cockpit area.
 This gap does close up easily, but I still have some upper bulkheads to add.
 Things might change then.
 Finished the day with some interior green.
-But I did notice I forgot to fill in some of the holes removing the print supports, so I’ve got to go back with some putty. -
+But I did notice I forgot to fill in some of the holes removing the print supports, so I’ve got to go back with some putty.- 20 replies

 Lukgraph J2F-5 Grumman Duck